A pioneer in leading a business degree programme integrating Hospitality and Real Estate in Asia

 The programme aims to help students develop critical thinking and a strategic vision for the industries that balances business profitability and the market need for innovation and sustainability.
 The courses offer a strong business and innovative education for the students.
 In addition to business foundation courses, the programme also offers industry-focused courses taught by faculty members as well as industry senior executives, such as Real Estate Investments, Real Estate Valuation, Management of Lodging Facilities, Shopping Mall Investment and Management, Food & Beverage Management, Revenue Management, Facilities Development and Management.
 Professor Chan further emphasized the importance of embracing the innovation opportunities in the hospitality, tourism, and real estate industries and designing creative learning activities for students to develop their leadership competencies.
 ‘A strength of our programme comes from the reputation and resources of the CUHK Business School,’ Professor Chan commented, ‘We offer a strong academic curriculum.
 In the meantime, we have an extensive and close industry network and have taken great efforts to engage our students with industry business practices, ensuring that our students are well-recognized among industry stakeholders.’

 Professor Chan explained that internship is incorporated in the curriculum to equip students with real-world work experiences.
 Students are required to complete two credit-bearing summer internships prior to graduation.
 These learning experiences are generally three-month long but also include six-month or longer.
 Many international internship opportunities are also granted to students.

-The majority of students are placed in globally branded hotel chains, theme park operations, property developers, real estate and hospitality consulting firms, events and tourism related companies and banks.
+The majority of students are placed in globally branded hotel chains, theme parks, property developers, real estate and hospitality consulting firms, events and tourism related companies and banks.